Octavius-Dante/Arthelais/ex_4/Readme.md

 var oEmp = { "empID": 501, "empName": "Dan", "salary": 5600, "curr": "USD" }

-// adding an item to the variable oEmp.gamer = false;
+// adding a property to the variable oEmp.gamer = false;

-// adding an item to the variable oEmp.biker = true;
+// adding a property to the variable oEmp.biker = true;

-// adding an item to the variable oEmp.smoker = false;
+// adding a propertyto the variable oEmp.smoker = false;

 // returned values will be